Open-STEM/Open-STEM.github.io/docs/source/api/drivetrain.rst

     Turn the robot some relative heading given in turnDegrees, and exit function when the robot has reached that heading.
 Speed is bounded from -1 (turn counterclockwise the relative heading at full speed) to 1 (turn clockwise the relative heading at full speed)

-    :param turnDegrees: The number of angle for the robot to turn (In Degrees)
+    :param turn_degrees: The number of angle for the robot to turn (In Degrees)
     :type turnDegrees: float
     :param speed: The speed for which the robot to travel (Bounded from -1 to 1).
 Default is half speed forward.
     :type speed: float